Interfaith and Multifaith Initiatives

 The Jewish Student Association provides educational, cultural and social programs for the Loyola community.
 JSA organizes various events such as Shabbat dinners and tables in the Atrium for various Jewish holidays.

 In recent years, SAMSA has coordinated events within the Muslim and Hindu traditions such as an Eid dinner and Diwali dinner.
-A group of Hindu students prays together on Tuesday afternoons.
-Some Muslim students gather to pray on Fridays.
+Muslim students gather to pray on various Friday afternoons in the Gathering Room.